 Aside from production, parties should also consider the most desirable form in which to preserve relevant ESI within the scope of discovery.
 Preservation of ESI in native format pending agreements or decisions on the ultimate form of production may be beneficial.
 The failure to preserve and produce metadata or other non-apparent information contained within a native file may deprive the responding party of the opportunity later to contest the authenticity of the document if that data would be material to that determination.
 Similarly, subject to proportionality considerations, responding parties may wish to consider taking extraordinary preservation measures (e.g., preserving hard drives or system logs), pending agreements or decisions on the scope and form of production, when it is reasonably foreseeable that system-generated metadata149 contains unique evidence that likely is material to the claims and defenses involved in the matter.
-Again, parties ideally should address such preservation issues early on in the matter as part of their required Rule 26(f) discovery planning conference; or, if unable to reach agreement, it should be brought to the court's attention in the Rule 16(b) scheduling conference or later status conference.150
+Again, parties ideally should address such preservation issues early on in the matter as part of their required Rule 26(f) discovery planning conference; or, if unable to reach agreement, it should be brought to the court's attention in the Rule 16(b) scheduling conference or later status conference.
+150

 Illustration i.
 Plaintiff seeks the production of native format files from defendant, asserting that to prepare its case most cost-effectively and efficiently, it plans to utilize advanced technology that works best if it has native format files.
 Defendant asserts that it cannot redact the native format files adequately prior to production, and insists on responding with only TIFF, text, and load Files, with the images and text redacted as appropriate.
 Assuming that the defendant is correct in that it cannot redact native format files but has no other objection to native format production, as an alternative, defendant can produce native format files for all documents that have no redactions.
 For ESI with redactions, excluding spreadsheets, defendant can produce redacted TIFF images, accompanied by redacted text, and full metadata, including all non-redacted hidden elements in fields.
-For spreadsheets with redacthese productions may include information that involves the data privacy and protection rights of non-U.S. data subjects.
-A requesting party inherits the data privacy and protection obligations that come with the ESI it receives, including the responsibilities that arise from the loss of that information.
+For spreadsheets with redactions, the parties should meet and confer on the possibility of manually removing any protected content, and saving the spreadsheet as a new document for production, noting the fields removed.